Starmer has done little but divide Labour – but the left is resilient | Rachel Shabi

 It was like the leadership had decided not just to repel thousands of members by stripping out Jeremy Corbyn-era policies and people, but to ensure those who remained were bored into a stupor.

 But the left was dragged back to battle mode for the party’s annual conference in Brighton.
 Starmer is trying to rush through rule changes on the selection of party leader.
-The leadership has cast this decision to have an almighty row as a sign the party is turning outwards to face the country, which is sure to delight a nation dealing with Covid-19 anxiety, spiralling costs, looming universal credit cuts fuel shortages and bare supermarket shelves.
+The leadership has cast this decision to have an almighty row as a sign the party is turning outwards to face the country, which is sure to delight a nation dealing with Covid-19 anxiety, spiralling costs, looming universal credit cuts, fuel shortages and bare supermarket shelves.

 In reality, Starmer seeks to dilute the power of the party membership, lest this lifeblood of Labour have the gall ever to elect a left-wing leader again.
-With a watered down agreement reached with furious union chiefs, this anti-democratic move will go to conference floor for a vote later today.
+With a watered-down agreement reached with furious union chiefs, this anti-democratic move will go to conference floor for a vote later today.
 As Momentum’s Mish Rahman pointed out to Sky News on Saturday, raising the threshold of MPs needed to endorse a leadership candidate would narrow the field to “a white man versus another white man” – or, in 2020’s leadership election, Sir Keir versus Sir Keir.

 All told, this year’s conference will be a sharp shift from the annual get-togethers of the Corbyn era.
 Then, conference was abuzz with transformative ideas from a dynamic socialist force on the brink of government.
 With Starmer’s rule changes coming atop a political slide into bland, reheated managerial centrism the Brighton event has become a showdown.